How To Stop Procrastinating Decluttering Today

-Oh, good, then you suffer from decluttering procrastination too.
+Are you human?
+Oh, good.
+Then you suffer from decluttering procrastination, too.
 Isn’t it the worst?
-It’s hard to overcome this undertone of dread … ugh I NEED to do this thing, but I don’t FEEL like it.
+It’s hard to overcome this undertone of dread.
+Ugh, I need to do this thing, but I don’t feel like it.
 Bleh.

 My goal is to help you create clutter-free and happy spaces.
-However, creating is just one phase of the process.
+However, creating is just one part of the process.

-The vastly larger phase is maintaining.
-Either way, procrastinating getting started or following through with general upkeep can lead to a nasty cycle of 1 step forward and 2 steps back.
+The vastly larger part is maintaining.
+Either way, procrastinating getting started or following through with general upkeep can lead to a nasty cycle of one step forward and two steps back.

 Luckily, procrastination doesn’t have to be so ugly.
 In this article, I share some key methods and tools I’ve used to overcome decluttering procrastination or, at the very least, coexist with this natural tendency.